 Lunch in El Bazaar Municipal Food Court

-Andy and I both opted for a torta de conchinita (suckling pig baguette) for just 20 pesos (£0.75 GBP) and an aguas de pinas (pineapple water) for 15 pesos (£0.56 GBP).
-Both were delicious bargains; don’t leave Valladolid without eating at Loncheria’s at least once.
+Andy and I both opted for a torta de conchinita (suckling pig baguette) and an aguas de pinas (pineapple water).
+Both were very cheap, delicious bargains; don’t leave Valladolid without eating at Loncheria’s at least once.

 Ek Balam and Cenote X’Canche